Mary, left, took over the Aug. 15 holiday from the goddess Diana, right

 Midsummer feasts have celebrated the divine feminine on Aug.
 15 since before the time of Christ.
-Now devoted to Mary, the holiday known as the Feast of the Assumption (or Dormition) carries the torch of lesbian spiritual power to a new generation.
+Now devoted to Mary, the holiday known as the Feast of the Assumption (or Dormition) carries the torch of lesbian spiritual power to a new generation on the same date.

-Saint Mary, mother of Jesus, is honored by churches in a major feast day marking her death and entrance into heaven.
-Catholic and Orthodox churches call it the Feast of the Assumption or Dormition because Mary was “assumed” into heaven, body and soul.
+Saint Mary, mother of Jesus, is honored by churches on Aug.
+15 in a major feast day marking her death and entrance into heaven.
+Catholic and Orthodox churches call it the Feast of the Assumption or Dormition because they believe that Mary was “assumed” into heaven, body and soul.

 The connections between Diana and Mary raise many questions.
 The concept of virginity has been used to control women, but sometimes it is a code word for lesbian.
 What shade of meaning is implied by the “virginity” of these two heavenly queens?
 Did the church patriarchs substitute wild lesbian Artemis with mild straight Mary -- or is Mary more versatile and dynamic than many thought?

 The Virgin Mary’s holiday was adapted -- some would say appropriated -- from an ancient Roman festival for Diana, the virgin goddess of the moon and the hunt.
 Diana, or Artemis in Greek, is sometimes called a lesbian goddess because of her love for woman and her vow never to marry a man.
 The ancient Roman Festival of Torches (Nemoralia) was held from Aug.
 13-15 as Diana’s chief festival.